Can Edge Probing Tasks Reveal Linguistic Knowledge in QA Models?: RQ3: An Analysis of EP Tests

-The results can be viewed in another way.
-Many data points in the test data can be solved by memorization, i.e., are \textit{easy} instances.
-But there are definitely difficult ones that account for the performance difference in the baselines and the BERT-base model.
-When the \finetuned\ encoders show marginal improvements or deterioration (for the randomized data) do the performance in these EP tests increase/decrease uniformly across the hard/easy instances, or in the harder instances the results change more drastically?
-In the second case, it can be argued that the EP tests do actually capture the change in the encoders, but the change is artificially clamped, which is an unfortunate side-effect of the dataset.
+The results in \cref{sec:ep-heuristics} can be viewed in another way.
+Many instances in the EP test data can be solved by memorization, i.e., are \textit{easy} instances.
+But there are definitely difficult ones that account for the performance difference in the heuristics and the \bertbu\ model.
+When the \finetuned\ encoders show marginal improvements or deterioration (over the base encoders) do the performance in these EP tests increase/decrease uniformly across the hard/easy instances, or in the harder instances the results change more drastically? \textbf{In the second case, it can be argued that the EP tests do actually capture the change in the encoders, but the change is artificially clamped, which is an unfortunate side-effect of the dataset}.

-Using the memorization shortcut, we first divide the test data into easy and hard instances: the ones that can be solved by it or not.
-Then we note the aggregate accuracy of the BERT-Base encoders on these splits.
-Finally, we take two QA datasets, the encoders from which had the average best/worst results in the said EP test.
-Do the results from the base encoder change similarly across these splits?
+We first divide the test data for an EP test into easy and hard instances: the ones that can be solved by mem\_freq or not.
+Then we note the average accuracy of base \bertbu\ encoders on these splits.
+Finally, we take two QA models (from two separate datasets) for which the encoders had the average best/worst results in the said EP test.
+Do the results change from the base encoder similarly across these splits?